opencv/opencv/doc/js_tutorials/js_gui/js_video_display/js_video_display.markdown

 });
 @endcode

-@note This function is needless when you just capture video from a video file.
+@note This function is unnecessary when you capture video from a video file.
 But notice that HTML video element only supports video formats of Ogg(Theora), WebM(VP8/VP9) or MP4(H.264).

 Playing video
 -------------
 Now, the browser gets the camera stream.
-Then we use CanvasRenderingContext2D.drawImage() method of the Canvas 2D API to draw video onto the canvas.
+Then, we use CanvasRenderingContext2D.drawImage() method of the Canvas 2D API to draw video onto the canvas.
 Finally, we can use the method in @ref tutorial_js_image_display to read and display image in canvas.
 For playing video, cv.imshow() should be executed every delay milliseconds.
 We recommend setInterval() method.
 And if the video is 30fps, the delay milliseconds